5ude/5ude/README.md

 - 👋 Hi, I’m @5ude
-- 👀 I’m interested in computational linguistics, natural language processing, data science & game and application development.
+- 👀 I’m interested in computational linguistics, machine translation, game and application development.
 - 📫 click on the link to go to my linkedin profile :https://www.linkedin.com/in/sudeuygun/
 - e-mail me at: sudeuygun17@hotmail.com